AmanPriyanshu/Spiking-Neural-Networks/README.md

 # Spiking-Neural-Networks
 Spiking Neural Network (SNN).
 Because brains are the most optimal neural nets, why not accept what has competed for over 3 billion years and still survived.

+The difference between an ordinary artificial neural network (ANN) and SNN is that, a SNN's neuron only activates/spikes upon crossing a threshold value.
+The most common model for simulating or exhibiting such spikes are integerate&fire or leaky integerate&fire.
+More powerful than traditional machine learning techniques, it is rare to see such powerful implementation not widespread in the booming ML/AI world.
+However, an important reason for such an effect, is the inability to differentiate such spiking or binary functions.
+In essence, it is our incapacity to train in a supervised fashion such a model with efficient learning progress.
+Therefore, it has seen rare use cases, and can only be trained using unsupervised learning methods.